JohnPaton/johnpaton.github.io/content/posts/clean-spark-udfs.md

 df = df.withColumn('col_plus_1', increment_udf('col'))
 ```

-"Hold up," you say, "you're making it unnecessarily difficult on yourself.
+"Hold up," you say, "you're making it unnecessarily difficult for yourself.
 Just use the `f.udf` as a decorator!"
 That is indeed an attractive option.
 The code then condenses to:

 ```python
 @f.udf